S7NX/Bard-Bot/README.md

 ### Usage

-When you have filled your `.env.example` and ran `npm install` in the terminal, you can start the bot by running `node .` or `node cluster.js`
+When you have filled your `.env.example` then you should rename it to `.env` and run `npm install` in the terminal, you can start the bot by running `node .` or `node cluster.js`

 ## Configuration